|© Yiftach Paltrowitz, 2010|

 Overview:KJ Hannah Greenberg's lightly pert, always exuberant, writing can be found in North American, European, Oceanic, Middle Eastern, and Far Eastern venues, as well as under select budgies.
 Hannah's creative efforts are devoted to lovers of slipstream fiction, to second chair oboe players, and to mothers who despair of finding the bottom of Mt.
 Laundry.

-Her Oblivious to the Obvious: Wishfully Mindful Parenting, is available at French Creek Press.
-Her A Bank Robber's Bad Luck with His Ex-Girlfriend is for sale at Unbound CONTENT.
-Don't Pet the Sweaty Things can be purchased from Bards & Sages Publishing and Intelligence's Vast Bonfires is sold by Lazarus Media LLC.
-All of these books can also be bought through Amazon.com as can Hannah's academic collection, Conversations on Communication Ethics, which is published by Praeger.
+Hannah's Citrus-Inspired Ceramics is distributed by Aldrich Books.
+A Bank Robber's Bad Luck with His Ex-Girlfriend is for sale at Unbound CONTENT.
+Oblivious to the Obvious: Wishfully Mindful Parenting is available at French Creek Press.
+Don't Pet the Sweaty Things and The Immedicay of Emotional Kerfuffles can be purchased from Bards & Sages Publishing.
+Conversations on Communication Ethics is issued by Praeger.
+All of these books can also be bought through Amazon.com.

 Interview:(Adapted from: "An Interview with KJ Hannah Greenberg."
 Indie Firsts!
 The Magazine for Independent Readers).

 * You write some unusual, but fabulous fiction that reveals such an imaginative and creative person behind the words.
 Was writing speculative fiction always organic for you?
 Who or what inspires you?